mizrael/davidguida.net/src/_posts/2023-10-23-eveniredb-part-1-what-and-why.md

 ---
 description: >
-  EvenireDB is yet another database engine, but specifically for Event Sourcing.
+  EvenireDB is yet another database engine written in .NET, specifically for Event Sourcing.
 id: 8035
 title: 'EvenireDB part 1: what and why?'
 date: 2023-10-23T00:57:23-05:00